Float Image

 And that counts for something.

-There was also the last week of our senior year when my mother became deathly ill from a misdiagnosed burst appendix.
-We were both in the senior class play (me as the football jock and her as the cheerleader, go figure).
+And then to cap off our senior year my mother became deathly ill from a misdiagnosed burst appendix.
+We were both in the class play (Go figure, me as the football star and her as the cheerleader in love with the jock.
+It was a stretch for our acting talents!).

 My mom was in the hospital at LaCrosse and I was trying to navigate school and final tests, the senior class play rehearsals, and visiting my mom every night after school was finished.
-One memory that I will never forget is how she consoled me in our Biology class when I broke down and started crying in the classroom.
+I will never forget how she consoled me in our Biology class when I broke down and started crying at our lab table.
+Almost losing both parents before I would graduate high school was just too much for this 18 year old to handle.
 Roger McCallum, the teacher, was also nice to give me “a pass” on the test that I had missed during that week.

 College and Distance

 We took turns visiting.
 We wrote.
 We called.
 Boy, did we call.
 Long distance bills were out of this world even when you waited to 11:00 PM to get the cheaper rates.
 Yes, that was a thing back then.
 But we made it work.
-When she moved to California during my junior year, I took my first plane ride to go see her.
-That trip felt like crossing into adulthood.
-I was stepping into a bigger world—one that stretched far beyond New Lisbon and Hustler.
+It felt like we were both moving into adulthood together as a couple.
+When she moved to California during my sophomore year, I took my first plane ride to go see her.
+We were stepping into a bigger world—one that stretched far beyond New Lisbon and Hustler.

-I went to the state of Washington between my junior and senior years.
-I remember we were not together for that summer and I had turned to another classmate for solace over the phone.
-But once I returned and saw her for the first time in three months at her job in LaCrosse we started right back up again.
-We saw each other frequently that year.
+I went to the state of Washington between my junior and senior years for an internship with Weyerhaeuser.
+We were taking some time off as a couple that summer and I had turned to another classmate for solace over the phone.
+But once I returned and saw her at her job in LaCrosse we started right back up again.
+I have to admit I was in the best shape of my young life after lifting weights for the entire summer.
+I was full of confidence and maybe it showed.
+She was at WWTI again after one year of working in California and living with her sister & brother-in-law.
+We saw each other frequently my last year at Iowa State.
 She was at my college graduation in Ames with my mom.

 Eventually, after graduation, we both landed in the Twin Cities in the summer of 1981.
 It felt like destiny lining things back up.
 After all the miles, we were in the same place again.